ec-idds/AP-S22-Class-Notes/README.md

 	* needs to test to decide whether to keep or ignore, makes things into a boolean
 	* syntax: array name . filter((x) => parameters of what variables you want included)
 * When reduce, map, and filter are used altogether, they help multiple things happen at once
+# Session 8 - February 15
+* practiced reduce, map, and filter on codio
+# Session 9 - February 17
+* Objects
+	* overloaded words- multi definition, similar in vibe, mechanically different
+	* multiparadigm = multiple definitions
+	* entirely abstract, anything can be object a thing
+* Object oriented programming - way to divide program into objects, ways to organize programs as you develop them
+	* program is now a collect of objects that can talk to each other
+	* an individual object is responsible for its own code and its own parameters
+	* state variables should only be acquired to their objects
+	* objects have an internal state and internal code
+	* you can only access the states of code through reaching through accessories
+	* can create modules that work as interfaces
+	* responsible for managing its own state
+	* objects like reusable pieces
+	* the program can be local to the object and when outside that object you don't care how it works within the object
+* method, procedure, and function
+	* method: gets its content from the object it belongs to
+	* function in JS: technically a procedure - gets context from environment
+* Public vs. Private
+	* 1. public- interfaces you can see outside of the object (what is on the menu)
+	* 2. private- not accessible from outside, internal use only (what is behind the bar)
+* accessors: functions used to access private parts of the object
+	* JS cannot distinguish between the two
+	* used as a convention (ex. camelCase), as something used for humans to communicate, is an addition away from what the code does vs. actually means
+	* convention in JS/python= if something is an object you can name it with an underscore __ to make symbolize it is private
+	* if you accidently access it publicly, it will mess with the state, and the state will go inconsistent (BAD)
+	* in order to not have the state go inconsistent, you must USE ACCESSOR functions
+* objects oriented protects your state
+	* less severe, because you still feel consequences of direct mutation
+	* not actually changing, object changes it to maintain state, protects data from being 1/2 way processed when called
+* enforcing private vs private is based on honor system
+* methods: projects that hold function values
+* objects syntax: properties
+	* object
+	* propertyName: propertyValue,
+	* propertyTwo: value2,
+* objects have their own little frame, and bindings to values
+* if you assign soemthing that doesn't exist, JS will make it exist in the object, making it easy to grow an object through many stages
+* ${line} only works with `` back tics, making it easy to change what a string says in the code
+* "this." refers to the object you are IN, how you get to properties of the object you are in
+	* when you are in an object, you do not necessarily know what it is named
+	* objects like functions don't necessarily have names
+	* it also does not know its name as it can change
+	* using this. is safer, as there is less searching in the environment, as the computer will never look for a new "this"
+	* => will use the bindings of wherever you already are
+	* every function in JS has a ".call", if you want to call that function with a different this. or in a different environment
+	* => adds this. to the frame its already in, how it is mechanically different from function
+* NOTES FOR FUTURE CLASS: skip speak.call* - just confusing, skip prototypes

 # TERMS